 Contact Valibrarian Gregg in Second Life for a space at our exhibit area.
 Photos, notecards, signs, landmarks, links, or small demos or your artwork can be shared at the exhibit.
 All displays should be set up by Wednesday, February 15th, 2017

-Each exhibit participant will be given a time slot to share about digital citizenship at the Grand Opening on Monday February 20th at 7pm and on Saturday February 25th at 1pm (SLT).
+Each exhibit participant will be given a time slot to share about digital citizenship at the Grand Opening on Sat Mar 18th at 1pm (SLT) and at the party on Mar 23rd 7pm (SLT).
 These presentations are optional and can be in voice or text.
-The exhibit will run from February through August 2017.
+The exhibit will run from March through August 2017.

 CVL Exhibit Area SLurl: http://maps.secondlife.com/secondlife/Bradley%20University/31/182/24